iov-one/iov-core/docs/README.md

 # Web4 Overview

-After discussion with Isabella, we have a general image for the high-level view of the web4 library we want for mainnet launch:
+Below is a general image of interactivity between components of the BCP/Web4 system proposed by IOV.

 ![Web4 Overview](./web4-overview.png)

+This document deals specifically with the Web4 components.
+However, in the interest of explaining the diagram completely, there are some non Web4 components described.

 # Web4 Components